Battlestar Galactica: Human vs. Cylon: History

 On 18 March 2010, Battlestar Galactica: Human vs. Cylon was one of the 16 attractions that opened during Universal Studios Singapore's soft opening.
 A week after its opening, Universal Studios Singapore identified a problem in a ride vehicle during routine testing.
 The ride closed for repair on 25 March 2010.
 Both rides remained closed for about 11 months thereafter.

 In August 2010, Resorts World Sentosa publicly addressed the reason for closure of the ride, stating that the problem lies with the design of the ride vehicles and not the track layout.
-Higher than anticipated stress and vibration levels caused fatigue cracks to develop in the seat-post supports of the "Human" coaster car.
+Higher than anticipated stress and vibration levels caused fatigue cracks to develop in the seat-post supports of the "Human" coaster train.
 The redesigned component was to eliminate the weld entirely and was also to be installed with additional strength-reinforcement parts.
 Extensive ride testing cycles and inspections were conducted, as the ride needed to be re-certified before it reopened to the public.
 In early February 2011, Universal Studios Singapore announced the rides would re-open on 21 February 2011.

 On 21 December 2010, Battlestar Galactica: Human vs. Cylon entered the final testing stage with newly reinforced cars for both the "Human" and "Cylon" coasters.
 On 4 February 2011, the ride was opened unofficially for "technical rehearsals", with the ride officially reopening as planned on 21 February 2011.

 On 21 July 2013, the ride was closed again for review.
 More than a year passed before Resorts World Sentosa announced, in November 2014, that Battlestar Galactica: Human vs Cylon would reopen in early 2015 with new trains.
-On 25 May 2015, Universal Studios Singapore announced that the ride will return with all-new ride vehicles on 27 May 2015.
+On 25 May 2015, Universal Studios Singapore announced that the ride would return with all-new ride vehicles on 27 May 2015.
 The ride was officially reopened as planned two days later, with the ride vehicles being changed from four-abreast seating to two-abreast seating.

-On 6 April 2016 riders were stuck for about an hour when a technical error occurred on the ride.
+On 6 April 2016 riders were stuck for about an hour on Human when a technical error occurred on the rides.

+On 28 November 2025, Human stalled on the launch, causing 16 riders to get stuck for 30 to 40 minutes in the rain.
+No injuries were reported and the ride reopened the next day.